kjgorman/dojo/blinddoekt-client/readme.markdown

 Anyway, that basically summarises it, as the navigator you store the map and the position, and pass it on to the driver as is necessary.

+#### Both of you

+So obviously the point of this being a blind-folded race is that you only have partial knowledge at a time and need to share that between one another.

+This means you need to decide on a format for the map the navigator passes to the driver (e.g. the navigator could decode the integers back into a 2d array of 0s and 1s, and send you a position coordinate, or they could perhaps actually encode a graph structure with an adjacency matrix or something with relative movement encoded in the edges).

+You also need to figure out how to tell one another when an action has happened (i.e. the driver sends a PUT, and tells the navigator to update their position and map).
+This could just be manual at the beginning, i.e. you actually turn around and ask them to update in real life, but it would be cool to get a feedback loop running between the servers as well.

+### I have no idea what's going on

+The actual server is also in the dojo folder, and can be run on local if you follow the same `npm install && node index.js dev.json` instructions.

+It also has some examples of how to write simple unit tests in node.js (I would recommend also installing mocha as a test runner using `npm install -g mocha`).

+It also has the implementation of the map encoding, and a simple breadth first search through the map (to ensure an actual path exists!) which you can probably steal/reverse engineer into something that would work to traverse it.